Maryam-Haghani/NEFFy/wiki/neff_computation.md

 * __Multimer MSA NEFF__: The tool is capable of detecting the MSA format of a multimer, identifying paired MSA sequences, and unpaired sequences across chains in a block-diagonal manner, similar to AlphaFold-Multimer.
 By specifying the length of the monomers by user, the tool can calculate NEFF for each set.

-* __Random Masking for MSA Denoising based on NEFF__: Users can specify the percentage of sequences to be masked and the number of iterations for masking.
-The tool computes NEFF for each iteration and reports the highest NEFF value along with the corresponding masked MSA.
-This feature helps in denoising the MSA for downstream tasks.
+* __Random Masking for MSA Denoising__: NEFFy can perform MSA denoising by systematically masking sequences across different iterations to eliminate less informative or redundant sequences, which are considered noise.
+Users can define the percentage of sequences to be masked and the number of iterations for masking.
+NEFFy calculates the NEFF for each iteration and chooses the masking that yields the highest NEFF value.
+This represents the most diverse and informative MSA, making it valuable for downstream tasks.

 For further details, please refer to the [Usage](#usage) section and [Example](#example).